doc4d/docs/docs/API/FunctionClass.md

 You can pass a collection to be used as parameters in the function using the optional *params* parameter:

 - in `4D.Formula` objects, parameters are passed in $1...$n in the formula.
-- in `4D.Method` objects, parameters are passed in [declared method parameters](../Concepts/parameters.md).
+- in other `4D.Function` objects such as `4D.Method` objects, parameters are passed in [declared method parameters](../Concepts/parameters.md).

 Note that `.apply()` is similar to [`.call()`](#call) except that parameters are passed as a collection.
 This can be useful for passing calculated results.